exercism/pharo-smalltalk/docs/INSTALLATION.md

 The simplest way to install [Pharo](http://pharo.org) is is to use [zero conf](http://pharo.org/download#//*[@id="main"]/div/h2[3]) from a terminal command line.

+Windows users who do not have a UNIX style shell installed should use the **Windows Installation** instructions below.

 In your `/Exercism/pharo` directory, type:

 ```bash